 Do you have a busy morning routine?
 Most people do, and unfortunately, they may have to choose between making time for morning exercises or meditations.
 But, there is a solution.
 By taking up running, men and women can get a cardio workout while they meditate.

 Running releases a host of ideal meditation hormones in your body, including endorphins, dopamine, and serotonin.
 The endorphins reduce stress and promote relaxation, the perfect conditions for meditating.
 Dopamine stimulates feelings of pleasure and serotonin helps regulate your mood.
-The hormones combined can boost your meditations and with a few helpful tips you can make the most of your morning meditative run.
+The hormones combined can boost your meditations and with a few helpful tips you can make the most of your meditative morning run.

 5 Tips for a Meditative Running Routine